 The Group outsourced its internal audit function to an independent consulting firm to assist the Audit Committee in discharging its duties and responsibilities.
 The Internal Auditors report directly to the Audit Committee and is free from any conflict of interest which may impair objectivity and independence.
 The internal audit function is to ensure a regular review of the adequacy and integrity of the Group's system of internal control, risk management process and compliance with the Group's established policies and procedures so as to provide reasonable assurance that such systems continue to operate satisfactorily and effectively in the Group.
 The Internal Auditor undertakes the internal audit function based on the audit plan that is reviewed and approved by the Audit Committee.
-On an annual basis, the Internal Auditors prepare and execute a risk-based internal audit plan to review the adequacy and effectiveness of the system of internal controls of the Group that address either financial, operational, compliance and/or technology risks.
+On an annual basis, the Internal Auditors prepare and execute a risk-based internal audit plan to review the adequacy and effectiveness of the system of internal controls of the Group that address either financial, operational, compliance and/ or technology risks.

 During the financial year, the Internal Auditors conducted the internal control reviews on the operating functions and procedures and recommended action plans for improvement by management.
-The Internal Audit Plan was reviewed and approved by the Audit Committee on 24 August 2022.
-The internal audit review was conducted on the Group's sales administration.
+The Internal Audit Plan was reviewed and approved by the Audit Committee on 23 August 2023.
+The internal audit review was conducted on the Group's leasing of event spaces.
 The final audit reports containing audit findings and recommendations together with management's responses thereto including timelines for the remaining matters to be resolved were presented to the Audit Committee.
 All internal audit reports were reviewed by the Audit Committee and discussed at Audit Committee Meetings.
-The Audit Committee also met with the Internal Auditors on 24 August 2022 in the absence of Executive Directors and management to discuss audit issues and reservations arising from the internal audit cycles.

-The cost incurred for the internal audit function in respect of the financial year ended 31 December 2022 was RM15,500.
+The cost incurred for the internal audit function in respect of the financial year ended 31 December 2023 was RM15,500.